Reported Speech for intermediate learners

 Reporting Verbs

-In English, we have some reporting verbs that are used to deliver a speech, either directly or indirectly to a third party.
-Take a look at the following list to get a glimpse of them:
+In English, we have some reporting verbs that are used to report speech, either directly or indirectly, to a third party.
+These verbs are presented in the following list: